nikita-bushuev/Hackintosh-Dell-Optiplex7070/README.md

 - Set Pre-Allocated DVMT to 64M: `setup_var 0x8DC 0x02`
 - Disable CFG lock: `setup_var 0x5BE 0x00`

-### Bootable USB

-1. Follow [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) to create your bootable USB.

-2. Clone this repository and copy "BOOT" & "OC" directories to your "EFI" directory on your bootable USB.
-The structure should look somewhat like this: `EFI -> BOOT, OC`.

 ### GPU configuration
 - Radeon RX 550 (with Lexa core):